-I am very glad that you openly repudiate the principle &#8220;that it is lawful to do otherwise than what is expressed in the word of God&#8221;; but in the face of this assertion allow me again to quote M. de Gasparin&#8217;s writing (Dec.
-23, 1854) on the subject of the establishment of elders, etc. &#8220;Because things appear to have happened thus in the two or three instances which the New Testament mentions, it does not the least in the world follow that they could not also have been done otherwise.&#8221; Now the facts are always there&#8212;the thing was not done in the Gentile churches otherwise than by the apostles and their delegates.
-I have already said that there does not appear to have been any nomination of elders amongst the Jews, so that, if you make elders, you cannot escape from the perplexity of &#8220;doing it otherwise&#8221; than according to the way which scripture presents to us.
+I am very glad that you openly repudiate the principle "that it is lawful to do otherwise than what is expressed in the word of God"; but in the face of this assertion allow me again to quote M. de Gasparin's writing (December 23, 1854) on the subject of the establishment of elders, etc. "Because things appear to have happened thus in the two or three instances which the New Testament mentions, it does not the least in the world follow that they could not also have been done otherwise."
+Now the facts are always there -- the thing was not done in the Gentile churches otherwise than by the apostles and their delegates.
+I have already said that there does not appear to have been any nomination of elders amongst the Jews, so that, if you make elders, you cannot escape from the perplexity of "doing it otherwise" than according to the way which scripture presents to us.
 But this is not all.
 Whilst openly repudiating this principle in 1856 at the end of one paragraph, you again lay it down at the end of the following sentence.
-In order not to make elders, etc., you say it would be necessary to find in scripture a passage confining this act exclusively to the apostles and their delegates, a passage declaring that elders must be appointed by them &#8220;and not otherwise.&#8221;
+In order not to make elders, etc., you say it would be necessary to find in scripture a passage confining this act exclusively to the apostles and their delegates, a passage declaring that elders must be appointed by them "and not otherwise."

-It is you who put &#8220;and not otherwise &#8220;between inverted commas.
-To shew that if the passage does not say &#8220;and not otherwise,&#8221; Count de Gasparin has a right to do it in a way different from that authorized by the word, since it is necessary to find these words to prevent your doing it as you list.
+It is you who put "and not otherwise" between inverted commas.
+To shew that if the passage does not say "and not otherwise," Count de Gasparin has a right to do it in a way different from that authorized by the word, since it is necessary to find these words to prevent your doing it as you list.
 Finally, you cannot deny that things were done thus in the two or three cases narrated in the New Testament: the elders were established exclusively by the apostles or by a delegate of the apostle.
-It is an incontestable fact; but there is not a passage to be found which says &#8220;and not otherwise.&#8221; Consequently you are not obliged to follow the example of the apostles; *you do it otherwise!* And this whilst &#8220;openly repudiating the convenient theories in virtue of which it would be lawful to do it otherwise.&#8221;{pb 379}
+It is an incontestable fact; but there is not a passage to be found which says "and not otherwise."
+Consequently you are not obliged to follow the example of the apostles; *you do it otherwise*!
+And this whilst "openly repudiating the convenient theories in virtue of which it would be lawful to do it otherwise."

+{379}

-Since it is not lawful to do it otherwise, why is it necessary to find a passage which says &#8220;and not otherwise&#8221;?
+Since it is not lawful to do it otherwise, why is it necessary to find a passage which says "and not otherwise"?
 The contradiction in 1856 of what has been said in 1855 may be allowed to pass; but to insist in one paragraph on what has been openly repudiated as a convenient theory in the preceding paragraph, is rather strong.
 But what is to be done when one struggles against the inflexible testimony of the word, even whilst one acknowledges its authority?